 This would give you more time on your second day to search for wildlife.

 This experience can give you a whole new perspective of the beauty Yellowstone has to offer.
-Just make sure to clean, drain, and dry your boat after use to avoid harming any other waters.

-If you choose not to go out on the water, then you should have time to drive to the Lamar Valley East of Tower Junction where it’s often said you might see wolves.
+If you choose not to go out on the water, then you should have time to drive to the Lamar Valley East of Tower Junction where it’s often said you might see wolves!

-You can walk up to the top boardwalk from the lower terraces or just drive your car on Upper Terrace Drive and find a place to park.
+You can walk up to the top boardwalk from the lower terraces or just drive your car along Upper Terrace Drive and find a place to park.
 You’ll be able to watch the beautiful sunset colors on the hot pools.
 What a dream!

 Planning a 4 day Yellowstone Itinerary gives you more of a chance to really explore what Mammoth Hot Springs has to offer.
 Or, for a more challenging stay in Yellowstone, go backcountry camping!